Rino Gaetano: Nuntereggae più and controversy

-In that year Gaetano participated in a tour and some evening events, the most famous of which is definitely Discomare '78 and specifically the final night held in the Valley of the Temples in Agrigento on 23 August 1978.
+In that year, Gaetano participated in a tour and some evening events, the most famous of which is definitely Discomare '78 and specifically the final night held in the Valley of the Temples in Agrigento on 23 August 1978.
 The singer was supposed to sing Nuntereggae più, but Rai tries to stop him and Rino in protest leaves the event.
-In October Gaetano goes to Madrid to record the Spanish version of the song.
-The title chosen is "Corta el rollo ya" (Cut it out) and the singer adapts the lyrics by inserting characters of Spanish politics and entertainment as Carrillo, Pirri and Susan Estrada.